Risk Management for Government & Provincial Public Sector

 Risk is the effect of uncertainty on objectives, which is inherent in all activities of government.
 Effective risk management reduces uncertainty by identifying, prioritizing and mitigating risk.
 Risk management is critical to the achievement of the B.C. government's goals and governance responsibilities.

 Enterprise Risk Management (ERM) is the coordinated, ongoing application of risk management across all parts of an organization, at all levels, from strategic planning to service delivery.

 An ERM Program is the framework that the organization has in place to govern risk management activities.
 This includes how risk is assessed, the roles and responsibilities of senior leaders and all employees in managing risk, and the effective reporting and communication of risk information throughout the organization.

 Enterprise Risk Management Resources

-The Government Chief Risk Office’s standard risk register (XLSX) helps document identified risk events, causes and impacts, and allows for tracking and management of mitigation strategies.
+The standard risk register (XLSX) is a tool that helps document identified risk events, causes and impacts, and allows for tracking and management of mitigation strategies.

 B.C. government ministries and public sector organizations are encouraged to build an ERM Program that is tailored to their decision-making structure and encompasses the elements found within the standard.
 For more information, or for access to the B.C. government’s subscription to the CSA ISO 31000:18 Risk Management – Guidelines Standard and supporting documents, B.C. public sector organizations can email ERM@gov.bc.ca.

 Ministry staff can find additional helpful resources in the Government Chief Risk Office intranet (B.C. government only).